 I prioritize creating an environment of mutual respect and collaboration.
 I aim for students to describe patterns verbally, graphically, and mathematically, apply logic to propose mechanisms, and draw on knowledge from multiple disciplines to suggest solutions to problems.

-Instructor | 3 courses, University of Washington, Seattle
+Instructor | 8 courses, University of Washington Seattle & University of Victoria

-Marine Ecological Processes
+Marine Ecological Processes (x3)

-Teaching assistant | 22 courses, University of Washington, Seattle & San Jose State
+Teaching assistant | 28 courses, University of Washington Seattle & San Jose State

 Introductory Ecology & Evolution, Foundations in Ecology

 Marine Ecology, Invertebrate Zoology (x4), Marine Algae (x3), Marine Research Apprenticeships (x5), Limnology (x4), Marine Biotechnology, Marine Lab & Field Techniques

 Introductory Cell & Molecular Biology, Physiology, Cell & Molecular Lab Techniques (x3), Marine Biotechnology

 2018 Postdoc Mentoring Award Nominee (University of Washington, Seattle)

 2015 Ingrith Deyrup Distinguished Teaching Award (Biology, University of Washington, Seattle)